awsdocs/aws-java-developer-guide-v2/doc_source/setup.rst

 Once you have your AWS account and development environment set up, create a Java project using your preferred build tool.
 Import
 `the Maven bill of materials (BOM) for the AWS SDK for Java 2.x from Maven Central <https://mvnrepository.com/artifact/software.amazon.awssdk/bom/latest>`_, :code:`software.amazon.awssdk'.
-Then add dependendies for the services you'll use in your application.
+Then add dependencies for the services you'll use in your application.

 Example Maven :file:`pom.xml` file: